As we mark the 20th anniversary of the terrorist attacks, let us reflect on the lessons we carry.

 3. Faith can grow from horrific circumstances.

 People often turn to their faith to get through life’s difficulties, and this was the case after 9/11.
-The first victim at the Twin Towers was a priest who lost his life comforting others and bringing Christ to them.
+The first recorded victim at the Twin Towers was a priest who lost his life comforting others and bringing Christ to them.
 The devastating events showed the importance of leaning on one’s faith at a time you might question it the most.
 With today’s challenges, we need to turn to God when we feel desperate.

 4. In tragedy, love is needed more than ever.

-5. We are, none of us, ever alone.
+5. None of us is ever alone.

 Why a 9/11 firefighter became a priest